Neue Glasfaser-Teststrecke für Quantennetzwerke

 The fiber-opposing planar mirror incorporates the rare-earth ion doped nanocrystals in the cavity (Fig.1).
 Addressing of individual ions is achieved in the spectral domain via a stabilized, narrowband laser.
 This scheme makes use of the large ratio between the broad inhomogeneous crystal linewidth versus a narrow homogeneous single ion linewidth (Fig.2) opening up the possibility to have efficient access to possibly thousands of qubits contained in one cavity mode.

 As a first step, we have performed cavity-enhanced fluorescence spectroscopy of individual nanocrystals, allowing the detection of signals from small ensembles of about 10 Europium ions [Casabone et al.].
+We were able to demonstrate multi-modal Purcell enhancement and to measure the homogeneous linewidth of small ensembles within a single nanoparticle [Eichhorn et al. 2024].
 Within a collaboration with Hugues de Riedmatten, this approach could be used to demonstrate strong and dynamically switchable Purcell enhancement of Erbium ions in a nanocrystal [Casabone 2020].
 Harnessing emission enhancement by up to hundred-fold, also single Erbium ions with narrow linewidths could be observed [Deshmukh et al. 2023].

 Building a long distance quantum network is one of the big challenges in the field of quantum communication, which requires the development of a quantum repeater.
 A crucial component of this is an efficient, coherent spin photon interface, and coupling single color centers in diamond to a microcavity is a promising approach therefore.
 In our experiments, we integrate a diamond membrane to an open access fiber-based Fabry-Perot microcavity [Heupel et al., Micromachines 2020] to attain emission enhancement into a single well-collectable mode as well as spectral filtering.
 Simulations predict the feasibility of a strong enhancement of the Zero-Phonon-Line (ZPL) emission efficiency, reaching values of up to 80%.
 We have performed spatially resolved characterizations of different coupled cavity-membrane devices and observed significant effects of the diamond membrane on the cavity mode properties [Körber et al].
 We have also integrated such devices in a cryogenic environment and achieved highest mechanical stability for operation under resonance conditions [Pallmann et al. 2023].